-- Protecting children from maltreatment - Preventing the impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and - Taking action to enable all children to have the best outcomes.
-(Keeping Children Safe in Education 2023).
+- Providing help and support to meet the needs of children as soon as problems emerge. - Protecting children from maltreatment, whether that is within or outside the home, including online. - · Preventing the impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and - Taking action to enable all children to have the best outcomes.
+(Keeping Children Safe in Education 2024).